UNFmontreal/Dcm2Bids/README.md

 ```
 git clone https://github.com/cbedetti/Dcm2Bids
+cd Dcm2Bids
+python setup.py install
 ```

-Add the installation directory to your PYTHONPATH and the `scripts` directory to your PATH.

 #### Dependencies

-- Python 2 or 3.
-The `future` module should be installed. `pip install future`
+- Python 2 or 3 with the `future` module
 - `dcm2niix` : DICOM to NIfTI conversion is done with `dcm2niix`.
 See [github][dcm2niix-github] for source code or [NITRC][dcm2niix-nitrc] for compiled versions.

 ## Usage